 - Provides common ways for users to access data processing tools

 - Manages data across all environments for batch and real-time needs

 Distributed Location Support

 Workflows are orchestrated right from data ingestion and preparation to deployment and consumption through the execution of services of data capture, storage, integration, governance, provision, and application.
 The fabric provides a single control platform to execute a sequence of services built with pre-packaged diverse technologies and distributed across multiple execution environments.
 It also automates the coordination of distributed multi-services workflows.

 Uniform Governance Model

-Data fabric does extensive collection of metadata to discover, access, search and integrate data silos.
+Data fabric does an extensive collection of metadata to discover, access, search, and integrate data silos.
 It allows metadata to be distributed across all data nodes to avoid any bottlenecks.
 The metadata is also useful in minimizing cloud lock-ins.